DoctorPresto/Cyberpunk-Blender-add-on/README.md

 ## Export Functions:

-- Export glTF models with optimized export options to ensure compatibility in game.
-Export includes checks for common issues and provides automatic or simplified solutions.
+- Export meshes, including shapekeys to glb with optimized export options to ensure compatibility in game.
+Our exporter includes checks for common issues and provides automatic or simplified solutions.

+- Export modified vehicle collision shapes to .phys

 - Export edited shapekeys,  animations back to glb

 ## Tools and Shortcuts:

+- Animation Tools Panel
+    - anims panel stuff

+- Mesh Tools Panel
+    - refitter
+    - weight transfers
+    - the other things

+- Collision Tools and Generator
+    - description of this

+- Material Exports
+    - .hp
--
+    - .mlsetup(experiment)

 ---